 If you are preliminarily identified for resettlement, the Durable Solutions Unit (DSU) may contact you by telephone, if additional information is required to complete a resettlement processing eligibility assessment.

-If you are found to be eligible for resettlement processing, you will be invited to a remote interview.
-In principle, all interviews take place online or via telephone.
-In exceptional circumstances you will receive an invitation for an onsite interview at UNHCR, COVID SOPs permitting.
-During your call, you can let the Durable Solutions Unit know if you do not wish to proceed with a remote interview.
+If you are found to be eligible for resettlement processing, you will be invited to a resettlement interview.
+In principle, all interviews take place in-person at UNHCR.
+In exceptional circumstances, you will receive an invitation for an onlineinterview.
+During the call informing you of your resettlement interview appointment, you can let the Durable Solutions Unit know if you do not wish to proceed with an online interview.
 It will not affect the outcome of UNHCR’s consideration for your resettlement processing.

-During the remote resettlement interview, the UNHCR staff member will brief you on the purpose of the call and an overview of the resettlement process.
+If you are scheduled for an online resettlement interview, the UNHCR staff member conducting the resettlement interview will brief you on the purpose of the call and an overview of the resettlement process.
 You should also confirm whether you are in a safe space where your privacy and confidentiality is protected.
 Guidance will be provided if there is a need for you to submit your documentation to UNHCR.

 Please do not record your audio or video remote resettlement interview.
 This would be a breach of confidentiality and will be viewed seriously by UNHCR.